OpenSidewalks/OpenSidewalks-Schema/README.md

 * Edges
 * Zones

-Nodes, Edges and Zones are geometrical features (OGC Points, LineStrings and Polygons, respectively) with network primitives defined such that a network (or graph) can be constructed purely from their metadata.
+Nodes, Edges, and Zones are geometrical features (OGC Points, LineStrings and Polygons, respectively) with network primitives defined such that a network (or graph) can be constructed purely from their metadata.
 Examples of each entity model: